 - They maintain the lie that everything was ok in the family.

-- They are impulsive and jump into things without thinking clearly.
+- They tend to be impulsive and jump into situations without thinking through things clearly.

 - They have never grieved their lost childhood and struggle with underlying depression, anxiety or anger.